heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Graph Databases.md

-# Graph Databases: The Storage Layer, Execution Engine Layer, and Frontend Layer
+# Graph Databases: The Storage Layer, Execution Engine Layer, and Frontend Layer (all can be marked as 🌟)

 ## Surveys, Summary and Tutorials
 1. Demystifying Graph Databases: Analysis and Taxonomy of Data Organization, System Designs, and Graph Queries (ACM Computing Surveys 2019) [[Paper](https://arxiv.org/pdf/1910.09017)]